Harris-Nazir/WeatherApp/README.md

 The API key used was from https://openweathermap.org/current

-Built with Javascript, HTML, and CSS
+Built with JavaScript, HTML, and CSS

 Find the weather in any place